 While relaxing in the sun is certainly recommended on your island getaway, we recommend getting involved in a bit of everything this haven has to offer for a real ‘islander’ experience.

-Things to do in Bora Bora
+Things to do on Bora Bora holiday

 World famous for its glinting turquoise lagoon, it’s unsurprising that the majority of activities in Bora Bora revolve around the water.
 Snorkelling and diving are among the favourite pastimes with people travelling across the world to see the beautiful lagoon and abundance of marine life, including gigantic mantra rays and reef sharks.
 There’s also the opportunity to get involved in feeding docile sharks and mantra rays.